Launch

 Kotor next step

-The practical Kotor page explains the 90-minute cycle, 145 euro participation fee, passenger limits, clothing and weather checks.
-Use it when the Bay route feels right and you want the details before sending a date request.
+The practical Kotor page explains the 90-minute cycle, 145 euro participation fee, participant fit, clothing and weather checks.
+Use it when this Bay setting feels right and you want the details before sending a date request.

 Before you reach out